• Skip to primary navigation

 Ingredients for tandoori lamb chops.

 Of course, you will need lamb chops.
-Try to get rib or loin chops as they are perfect for the quick hot tandoori cooking style.
-See this article on the different types of lamb chops for an example of what these chops look like.
+Try to get rib or loin chops as these are perfect for the quick hot tandoori cooking style.
 Shoulder chops are not recommended as they are not so tender, and will benefit from a longer, slower cook.

 I have allowed 1 and a half pounds (680g) of lamb chops for 4 people, which is 6oz (170g) per person.
 This may sound like a lot of meat, but the lamb chops are on the bone, and most of the visible fat will be trimmed away which will reduce the weight.
 Depending on the size of the lamb chops, I tend to allow 2 to 3 per person.